ma3u/blood-test/lovable-memory-bank/decisionLog.md

     - Extensive scientific literature review (60+ references) supporting all recommendations
     - User-focused structure: summary, routines, references, and key takeaways
   - Designed for clarity, accessibility, and practical use—enabling users to apply the findings to their own lives.
+  - Generate a longevity page using the existing `public/longevity.md` as a template.
+  - create accessable links to the sources

 - **Impact:**
   - Establishes a new documentation standard for healthspan topics in the project